Euler Formula and Euler Identity interactive graph

-Below is an interactive graph that allows you to explore the concepts behind Euler's famous - and extraordinary - formula:
+Below is a calculator and interactive graph that allows you to explore the concepts behind Euler's famous - and extraordinary - formula:

 eiθ = cos(θ) + i sin(θ)